albertoconnor/uwaterlooapi/README.rst

    >>> api.weather()
    Returns weather json

+The json returned by default is the content of the "data" key.
+If "output" or "callback" keyword arguments are provided the raw response is returned.

 Any positional or unrecongized keyword arguments will be ignored.
-If "output" or "callback" keyword arguments are provided the raw response is returned.